img-4

 Casting

-Before the start of the larp you will receive a form where we will ask you to indicate the 7 characters that intrigue you most in order of preference.
-Once your preferences have been gathered, we will cross-reference all the indications in order to assign you your favourite character.
-When the casting is complete we will inform you through the larp channels (Discord, email, WhatsApp, Telegram and Facebook).
+Before the start of the Larp, you will receive a form where we will ask you to indicate the 7 characters that intrigue you most.
+Once your preferences have been collected we will cross-reference all your indications to assign you your favourite characters.
+When the casting is complete we will inform you on the Larp channels (email, Discord, WhatsApp, Telegram, and Facebook).

-There are no less than 78 characters to choose from, each one special and unique.
-We have written and designed them with great love.
+There are no less than 84 characters to choose from, each one special and unique.
+We wrote and designed them with great love.
 But we know that reading them all can be challenging, so here are some tips for making your choice.

 Archetype